HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Research & Development (Designers/Pattern Makers)

 • An important part of R&D at UNIQLO is developing products that respond to customer requests, while also identifying emerging needs.
 Accordingly, our UNIQLO R&D centers constantly incorporate customer opinion while researching global fashion trends and new materials.
-One year before a product's intended launch, the R&D department holds a concept meeting with a diverse range of representatives from the merchandising, marketing and materials development teams to determine the right design concept for each season.
-Our designers then begin the process of preparing designs and refining samples.
-Even after a design is decided, its color and silhouette can be refined multiple times before it is truly finalized.
+One year before a product launch date, UNIQLO representatives from teams including R&D, merchandising, marketing, and materials development hold a concept meeting to determine the designs, materials (including those with low environmental impact), and product lineup for the season.
+Based on those decisions, our designers begin work and turn their designs into samples.
+Even after a design is selected, its color and silhouette may be refined multiple times before it is truly finalized.

 Top of page